Taylor Swift's trial in Colorado DJ alleged groping case explained

 TAYLOR SWIFT TRIAL: TESTIMONY DELAYED

-Her countersuit claims that Mueller was fired twice from other on-air radio jobs and hadn’t worked as an on-air personality since May 2006.
+Her countersuit claimed that Mueller was fired twice from other on-air radio jobs and hadn’t worked as an on-air personality since May 2006.

 Swift said that she would donate any money won in the trial to “charitable organizations dedicated to protecting women from similar acts of sexual assault and personal disregard.”